 60-100% propensity: High level of cloud readiness with the business processes having established market solutions.
 These processes would be first in line for cloud adoption.

 45-60% propensity: Mixed levels of readiness, with very few matured solutions available on cloud.
 These business processes will take a little longer to migrated.

 Less than 45% propensity: Low business propensity for cloud, mainly due to legacy and mainframe technologies.
 These business processes will take three to four years to move to cloud, and will initially reside in the organization’s data center.

-A cloud readiness assessment based on the propensity model, exposes outdated business functions that do not align with industry standards, and helps enterprises focus first on correcting misaligned functions, which ensures long-term health and success on the cloud.
+It does not align with industry standards, and helps enterprises focus first on correcting misaligned functions, which ensures long-term health and success on the cloud.
 It provides: